nixworks/public/news/2015/03/5/index.md

 ##### Hong Kong
 ### [Hong Kong-based luxury hotel chain Mandarin Oriental confirms that credit card data has been stolen in a hack attack on the company's network. ](/news/2015/03/5/hong-kong-based-luxury-hotel-chain-mandarin-oriental-confirms-that-credit-card-data-has-been-stolen-in-a-hack-attack-on-the-company-s-networ.md)
-_Context: Hong Kong, Mandarin Oriental_
+_Context: Mandarin Oriental, Hong Kong_

 ##### Indian government
 ### [The Indian government censors the documentary "India's Daughter" depicting a December 2012 gang rape and murder due to perceived incitement to violence that the outrage about the film might cause.
 Nevertheless, the BBC telecasts the film. ](/news/2015/03/5/the-indian-government-censors-the-documentary-india-s-daughter-depicting-a-december-2012-gang-rape-and-murder-due-to-perceived-incitement.md)
-_Context: 2012 Delhi gang rape, Indian government, BBC, India's Daughter_
+_Context: India's Daughter, BBC, 2012 Delhi gang rape, Indian government_

 ##### Ringling Bros. and Barnum & Bailey Circus
 ### [The American Ringling Bros. and Barnum & Bailey Circus will phase-out the inclusion of elephants in their performances by 2018. ](/news/2015/03/5/the-american-ringling-bros-and-barnum-bailey-circus-will-phase-out-the-inclusion-of-elephants-in-their-performances-by-2018.md)
-_Context: elephant, Ringling Bros. and Barnum & Bailey Circus_
+_Context: Ringling Bros. and Barnum & Bailey Circus, elephant_

 ##### Edward Cardinal Egan
 ### [His Eminence, Edward Cardinal Egan, the immediate past Archbishop-Emeritus of New York, dies in New York City at the age of 82. ](/news/2015/03/5/his-eminence-edward-cardinal-egan-the-immediate-past-archbishop-emeritus-of-new-york-dies-in-new-york-city-at-the-age-of-82.md)